puppettst3/msrenvbootstrap/README.md

 ## Assumptions:
    1. EC2 hostnames customization based off Route53 domain.
+   2. Default security group is going to allow traffic to port 80, 5984 ( we can move this to ansible if required )

 ## Improvements for Future:
     1. Need to check if EC2 instance already provisioned if yes do not re-provision